What Types Of Abortions Are There?

-After this it is necessary to put all of the body parts back together so it can be assured that none remain in the patient.
+After this, it is necessary to put all the body parts back together so it can be assured that none remain in the patient.
 If body parts remain, it will cause a serious infection in the abortion patient requiring a return to the hospital for further surgery.

 This is similar to the suction abortion except a loop-shaped knife (curette) is used instead of the suction tube.
 The baby and placenta are cut into pieces and scraped out into a basin.

 Similar to the D&C, the dilation and evacuation procedure is used later in pregnancy after the baby’s bones have hardened.
-A pliers-like instrument with knife edged teeth is inserted into the womb and a piece of the body is seized, twisted off, and removed.
+A pliers-like instrument with knife-edged teeth is inserted into the womb and a piece of the body is seized, twisted off, and removed.
 This procedure is repeated removing feet, hands, arms, etc., until the baby is entirely dismembered.
-If the head is large, it is crushed prior to removal.
+If the head is large, it is crushed before removal.
 The placenta is also cut away and removed.
 The body parts are then reassembled to be sure nothing is left in the womb to cause infection.

 Although used infrequently now due to danger to the mother, salt poisoning was once the most common method used for late abortions.
 A large needle is inserted through the mother’s abdomen and into the womb.
 A concentrated salt solution is injected into the amniotic fluid surrounding the baby.
 The baby breathes and swallows the salt solution, is slowly poisoned as it burns away the outer layers of the skin, and dies.
 The mother then goes into labor and expels the baby within 24 to 48 hours.